Minor Damage and Provisional Bulimia Teeth Repair

 If a root canal fails, or if we think a tooth cannot be saved, we will likely recommend a dental implant.
 Although bulimia can irritate your gums, it rarely causes so much damage to them that it seriously degrades the bone necessary to support dental implants.
 Unfortunately, years of malnutrition may contribute to osteoporosis, so we will have to evaluate the dental implant site carefully.

-If you would like to find out what bulimia teeth repair techniques might be best for you, please contact Rice Dentistry in Irvine today.
+If you would like to find out what bulimia teeth repair techniques might be best for you, please contact Rice Dentistry in Irvine, to schedule an appointment with a cosmetic dentist.